FLUX-SE/all_docs/en_US/spat_revolution_doc/ThirdParty_Tablet_Remote.md

 1. Pad Mode: the modes are the same as the 8Remote patch.

 2. Source: click to select the sources to move.
-You can choose up to 8 sources, including the actual selection on Spat, represented by a ‘-1’ in the  source.
+You can choose up to 8 sources, including the actual selection on SPAT, represented by a ‘-1’ in the  source.

 3. Active sources: click to hide or show a source.